 When Can a Baby Hold His Head Up Without Support?

-When Can a Baby Hold His Head Up Without Support?

-You baby can lift his head up at about a month and hold it up when he is seated at around 4 months of age.
+You baby can lift his head up at about a month and hold it up when he is seated at around four months of age.
 When your baby turns six months old, his neck muscles would have developed well enough for him to hold his head up.
 He will also be able to turn his head from side to side at this point.

-Why is Head Control So Important in Infants?
+Why Is Head Control So Important in Infants?

 Developing head control is a key step towards further development of movements and other milestones like sitting up, standing and even walking.
 Infant head control is also a sign that your baby is developing well.
 The ability to hold the head up can also aid in the development of vision in babies.